 Uncertainty over trade has been the biggest wildcard for stocks this year, hurting manufacturing around the world and causing U.S. businesses to hold back on making investments.
 The saving grace for the U.S. economy has been a strong job market and consumer spending.

 Speculation that the world’s two biggest economies could be close to reaching an interim “Phase 1” trade agreement spurred investors on Thursday to move money into technology, industrial and other stock sectors that tend to do well when the economy is growing.

 “If we get a China trade deal, it’s probably going to catalyze another 12-plus months of growth in the U.S. and globally,” Phillips said.

 Banks helped lead the gains as bond prices fell, sending yields higher.
 Bank of America rose 3.1%.
 Higher yields allow banks to charge more lucrative interest rates on mortgages and other loans.
 The yield on the 10-year Treasury jumped to 1.90% from 1.79% late Wednesday.
 That’s an unusually large increase and signals more confidence in economic growth.

 Technology companies also made strong gains.
 The sector is one of the most sensitive to swings in trade because many of the companies rely on China for sales and supply chains.
 Cisco Systems climbed 3.1%.

-While investors continue to wait for an official word on a possible U.S.-China trade deal, they’ll get a look at new economic data Friday.
-The Commerce Department is due to report its November snapshot of retail sales.
+Investors will get a look at new Commerce Department data Friday on U.S. retail sales in November.
 Economists expect retail sales rose last month.
 The measure gives more insight into consumer spending, which has been among the brighter spots in the economy helping to push growth.

-AP Business Writer Damian J. Troise and AP Economics Writer Paul Wiseman contributed.
+AP Business Writers Alex Veiga and Damian J. Troise and AP Economics Writer Paul Wiseman contributed.